Dikachis/simple_shell/README.md

 * To know who wrote the first version of the UNIX shell
 * To know who invented the B programming language (the direct predecessor to the C programming language)
 * To know who is Ken Thompson
-* To know how a shell work
+* To know how a shell works
-* To know what a pid and a ppid is
+* To know what a pid and a ppid are
 * To know how to manipulate the environment of the current process
 * To know the difference between a function and a system call
 * To know how to create processes